cyclus/cyclus.github.com/source/cep/cep18.rst

 At the beginning of the Preference Assignment procedure, possible connections between supplier and consumer facilities are known.
 It is useful to think of these connections as arcs on a graph, where each arc represents a request that could be met by a supplier.
-The RequestSet associated with a facility represent nodes in this graph with constraints associated with one or more of the arcs.
-The SupplySet represent supplier nodes with constraints over all incoming request arcs.
+The RequestPortfolios associated with a facility represent nodes in this graph with constraints associated with one or more of the arcs.
+The ResponsePortfolios represent supplier nodes with constraints over all incoming request arcs.

 Input
 ++++++

 The set of ResponsePortfolios, providing the arcs on the supply-demand graph.

-Ouptput
+Output
 +++++++

 Requester-based preferences for each supply-demand pair, with possible